tyr7z/ghidra-wasm-plugin/README.md

 this limitation by injecting code to save and restore stack and locals on function entry/exit, but ran into a Ghidra limitation - the decompiler does not inject "uponentry" Pcode into inlined functions.
+- Currently, there is no way to change the C stack pointer after initial analysis (attempting to re-analyze the program with a new C stack pointer will not change anything).
+- Initial analysis and disassembly can be very slow.
+This is primarily because Ghidra is quite slow at setting large numbers of context registers.
 - Multiple return values are untested and will probably not work.

+## Internals

+This module uses a pre-analyzer (WasmPreAnalyzer) to analyze all functions and opcodes, providing contextual information to the SLEIGH disassembler to enable correct disassembly (for example, operand sizes when they depend on the types in the value stack, branch target addresses, etc).
+In order to support recovery of the C stack, this module converts Wasm stack operations into operations on a register file.
+This frees up the decompiler's stack analysis to focus on the behaviour of the C stack, since the decompiler only supports a single stack.
+Additionally, parameter passing and returns are handled by virtual input/output registers which are copied to/from the stack and locals registers via Pcode injection.

+Four different types of "registers" are defined: input (iN), output (oN), stack (sN) and locals (lN).
+Of these, only the locals will be visible in the disassembly; stack registers will appear in the PCode, and input/output registers will appear in function types.

 ## Acknowledgements